ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 : SIMAP entities should mainly contain properties used to identify topological entities at different layers, identify their roles, and topological relationships between them.

+: SIMAP entities should also provide information required to define semantics for layered network topologies, such as:

+* link directionality
+* are the links multipoint or not and if so are they point to multipoint or multipoint to multipoint.
+* role of the termination points in the link (source, destination, hub, spoke)
+* some generic way to add metadata

 REQ-RELATIONSHIPS:
 : SIMAP should contain all topological relationships inside each layer or between the layers (underlay/overlay) : SIMAP should contain links to other models/data to enable generic navigation to other YANG models in generic way.

+: SIMAP relationships should also provide information required to define semantics for layered network topologies, such as:

+* provide underlay and overlay relations between different types of topological entities
+* provide additional information that helps with navigation inside the layer and between the layers, for example easy identification of resources at the physical layer in primary versus backup paths, if the underlay resources are used for load balancing or for backup
+* provide capability to model nodes, tps and links contained in a network, but also nodes and links shared between networks
+* provide relationships between networks, either for modelling of underlay and overlay or modelling network that contains multiple netwworks

 REQ-CONDITIONAL:
 : Provide capability for conditional retrieval of parts of SIMAP.